Yassinefahmi/Startup/README.md

     return $this->view('auth/login');
 }
 ```
-With the method `authenticatedUser()` we can tell the application to authenticate the given user.
+With the method `authenticateUser()` we can tell the application to authenticate the given user.
 ```php
 $this->app->authenticateUser($user);
 ```